The School Day

 It is important that children arrive by 8.50 am to ensure a punctual start to lessons.
 After this time adults should bring their children into school and sign the ‘late log’ in the office to avoid confusion with class registers.
 Please ensure you give a reason for why your child is late.

-Children arriving after registers close at 8.55am will be marked as ‘late’ and this will be reflected in attendance figures.
+Registers are taken at 8.50am.
+Children arriving after registers close will be marked as ‘late’ and this will be reflected in attendance figures.

 An important part of the parental partnership with school is ensuring children are in school and receiving lessons.
 In all cases of absence, the school must have an explanation from parents.
 Parents should register the absence using the Studybugs app to inform the school if their child will not be attending on that day.
 If the child does not appear, and no explanation is received, the secretary will telephone the child’s home to ascertain the reason for their absence.
 This is because, on rare occasions nationally, children have gone missing when both school and parents presume that the child is with the other party.